pmndrs/xr/README.md

 ## `<Hands>`

 Add hands model for hand-tracking.
-Currently only works on Oculus Quest with #webxr-hands experimental flag enabled
+Works out of the box on Oculus Browser v13, and can be enabled on versions as low as v10.2 with #webxr-hands experimental flag enabled.

 ```jsx
 <VRCanvas>